j0hn4r/Glitch_contour/README.md

 ## Deploying to GitHub Pages

+### GitHub Actions workflow

+This repository includes a GitHub Actions workflow (`.github/workflows/deploy.yml`) that builds and deploys the site to GitHub Pages whenever changes are pushed to `main` (or when manually triggered via the **Run workflow** button in the Actions tab).
+The workflow assumes that Pages is configured to serve from the `GitHub Pages` environment.

+No additional secrets are required, but you can override the base path used during the build by setting a `VITE_BASE_PATH` environment variable in the workflow or repository settings if you plan to deploy under a different subpath.

+### Manual build

 The Vite configuration is set to serve assets from the repository subpath (`/Glitch_contour/`).
 If you deploy under a different path (for example, an organization page), set `VITE_BASE_PATH` in your environment to the desired base URL before running `npm run build`.